 - This begs the question, how do we get the latest value from the select element?

 - Well, we don’t need to.
 This is an uncontrolled component/element; a component/element that is managed by the DOM.

 - So, the change in the value property of the select element is managed by the browser.

 - Now we just need to find a way to capture this value. refs comes to rescue here.
 Since we passed our ref object into the select element as a prop, we can now access the value present inside this element.

 - To get hang of this, you can check out the handleOnSubmit function.
-This function makes use of the selectRef.current.value to get access to the value property of the select element.
-The selectRef stores all the values inside the current object.
+This function makes use of the selectRef.current.value to access the value property of the select element.
+The selectRef stores all of the values inside the current object.
 In this case, selectRef.current will store the select element itself.
 To access the value, simply access its .value property.

 - Next, the handleOnSubmit function calls the API.
 On success, we simply store it in the state variable apiData.